rossrobino/drab/apps/docs/src/pages/docs/generated/classes/editor.md

 () => `T`

-The instance of the desired element, ex: `HTMLDialogElement`.
+The instance of the desired element to validate against,
+ex: `HTMLDialogElement`.
 Defaults to `HTMLElement`.

 #### Returns